splitio/example-javascript-browser/README.md

 ## Example Demo Page to show Split JavaScript SDK and JavaScript Browser SDK

-This are two single pages that show how to set up the [JavaScript SDK](https://github.com/splitio/javascript-client) and the [JavaScript Browser SDK](https://github.com/splitio/javascript-browser-client).
+These are two single pages that show how to set up the [JavaScript SDK](https://github.com/splitio/javascript-client) and the [JavaScript Browser SDK](https://github.com/splitio/javascript-browser-client).
 Follow the instructions below to make the changes needed using the information obtained from Split user interface.

 ### Get started